|

 Exudates, probably the most valuable but underrated material

+on earth.
 I learned about the synergistic relations between plants

 and mycorrhizal fungi and became fungiphilic.
 As I studied